zhoumingyi/zhoumingyi.github.io/content/authors/admin/_index.md

     url: https://www.monash.edu/it/humanise-lab

 # Short bio (displayed in user profile at end of posts)
-bio: I am a third-year PhD candidate at Monash University, Australia.
-My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I am in my final (forth) year as a PhD candidate at Monash University, Australia.
+I will join Beihang University as an Assistant Professor, working with Prof. Chunming Hu and Prof. Li Li.

 # Interests to show in About widget
 interests: